The Night Flier (film): Release

 The film, which was independently financed by European investors, attracted strong interest from Paramount Pictures.
+In 1996, Paramount had released the King adaptation film Thinner, in addition to also handling his 1985 film adaptation Silver Bullet, and his 1989-90 film adaptations Graveyard Shift and Pet Sematary.
 Due to a crowded release schedule, the studio could only bring the film to theaters in time for Halloween 1998.
 Director Mark Pavia and producer Richard P. Rubinstein opted not to take Paramount's offer, as keeping the film on the shelf until October 1998 would break obligations they had with their European investors.
 The Night Flier would instead premiere in the United States on HBO on November 7, 1997 (it had previously received a worldwide premiere in Italy during May of that year).
-The film was later picked up by New Line Cinema for an American theatrical release on February 6, 1998, where it performed poorly.
+The film was later picked up by New Line Cinema, which was owned by Time Warner, the same parent company of HBO.
+New Line gave it a U.S. theatrical release on February 6, 1998, where it had an underwhelming run.
+Overall, it grossed $210,426 from 91 theaters.

 The Night Flier was first released on DVD by HBO Home Video on May 27, 1998.
-Since then the film has been released multiple times by HBO and Warner Home Video, and once distributed by Mosaic Movies in 2000.
+Since then the film has been released multiple times by HBO and Warner Home Video, and was once distributed by Mosaic Movies in 2000.
+Fox acquired home video rights for the film in Australia, and in 1998, it received an Australian VHS release by 20th Century Fox Home Entertainment South Pacific.
+In Australia, it later received a 2005 DVD release from local distributor Force Entertainment.

+The film is not available on the Warner-owned streaming site HBO Max, or on any other streaming platforms.
+It has also never been released on Blu-ray or 4K Ultra HD.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 33% based on six reviews, with a weighted average rating of 4.1/10.

-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 36 out of 100 based on seven critics, indicating "generally unfavorable reviews".
+On Metacritic, which assigns a rating to reviews, the film has a weighted average score of 36 out of 100 based on seven critics, indicating "generally unfavorable reviews".